What is an 'Intent'?

 - Intent type - An Intent's type sets how it behaves, how it is selected, and what the user response will be like

-- Display Question - The question the end-user may ask.
-This is also the question that is displayed to the end-user in some circumstances
+- Main User Input - An user utterance i.e. what they say.
+This is also the input that is displayed to the end-user in some circumstances

-- Alternative User Inputs - Ways an end-user may phrase the question (this is used to build AI training data)
+- Alternative User Inputs - Other ways an end-user may phrase the question (this is also used to build the AI training data)

 - Response - The response that is returned to the end-user, or the name of the Flow that the intent triggers